klmnden/azure-docs.tr-tr/articles/media-services/previous/media-services-dotnet-check-job-progress-with-webhooks.md

             </appSettings>
     ```

-4. Program.cs dosyanıza aşağıdaki kod ile güncelleştirin:
+4. Program.cs dosyanız aşağıdaki kodla güncelleştirin:

     ```csharp
             using System;